 MMS Project MICRO is our outreach program to encourage kids of all ages to explore science with microscopes.
 MICRO stands for Microscopy In Curriculum Research Outreach.

-We are MMS Volunteers that present different microscopy activities at local science museums and elementary school science nights.
+We are MMS Volunteers that present microscopy activities at local science museums and elementary school science nights.
 Our activities include Fingerprints!, Fabrics, Sand, Make-n-Take Microscopes, Everyday Cool Stuff, and Watery Worlds (pond life; seasonal).
-We have many stereoscopes for kids to use and a fancy Leica stereoscope connected to a large TV monitor and photo printer.
-This enables a kid to choose any object, focus it at their chosen magnification, take a photo, print it, and take it home----compliments of MMS.
+We have many stereoscopes for kids to use and a fancy Leica stereoscope connected to a monitor and photo printer.
+This enables kids to choose any object, focus it at their chosen magnification, take a photo, print it, and take it home--compliments of MMS.

 We present annually at the Science Museum of Minnesota Microscope Day (November), the University of Minnesota Math & Science Family Fun Fair (November), and The Bakken Museum (February and July).